How Drug Testing Works

 2. Sample Collection:

 Athletes go to a designated testing location where trained personnel collect their urine or blood sample.
-The collection process is
+The collection process is constantly supervised to ensure integrity.

 3. Sample Analysis: